CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ### Availability

-While S2 uses the Hilbert curve for indexing, when using this extension with `3DTILES_implicit_tiling`, the availability bitstreams must be indexed in Morton order.
-The following diagram illustrates
+When using this extension with `3DTILES_implicit_tiling`, the availability bitstreams must be indexed in Morton order, as illustrated by the following diagram:

 ![Availability](figures/availability.jpg)